Archives Unlocked

 Our ambitious strategic vision for the archives sector, Archives Unlocked, focuses on the needs and potential of archives across the country, and realises in practical and tangible terms their unique relevance in preserving the diversity of our nation’s heritage.

-The vision and the priorities that emerge from it are the result of extensive consultation and development work with the archives sector, our partners and beyond.
+The vision and the priorities that emerge from it are the result of extensive consultation and development work with the archives sector, our partners and beyond, including a two-stage consultation process between April 2016 and January 2017.

-• We launched the Collaborate and Innovate funding programme to empower archives and archive networks to develop creative solutions to shared challenges.
-In this difficult year we are pleased to have awarded £142,500 to archives across the country to support collaborative and innovative projects.
+• In 2019, we launched the Collaborate and Innovate funding programme to empower archives and archive networks to develop creative solutions to shared challenges.
+In its first year, we awarded £142,500 to archives across the country to support collaborative and innovative projects.
+This work now continues as the Research and Innovation grants programme.

-• We distributed a further £660,000 of New Burdens funding to local authority places of deposit as part of the 20-year rule programme.
+• We continue to distribute £660,000 of New Burdens funding each year to local authority places of deposit as part of the 20-year rule programme.

 Current steering group members